Liverpool - Manchester United: How to watch, start time, stream link, odds

 Team news

 Liverpool’s injury list is still quite long, with Jordan Henderson, Virgil van Dijk, Joe Gomez, Naby Keita, Ben Davies, Divock Origi, and Caoimhin Kelleher, and Joel Matip in the middle of long-term absences.
-Ozan Kabak is newly out and James Milner is a longshot to play.
+Ozan Kabak is newly out and so too is James Milner.
+Sadio Mane is on the bench for the start of this clash.

 Odds and ends (full odds provided by our partner, PointsBet)